Food Allergy Management and Education

 Schools are faced with particular challenges due to the increasing number of students with one or more food allergies.
 Studies have shown that currently, food allergies affects 1 in every 13 children under the age of 18 in the U.S.

 FAME is designed to:

-- provide schools with the components of a comprehensive school-based food allergy program
+- Provide schools with the components of a comprehensive school-based food allergy program to promote best practices

 - Get and fill a prescription for epinephrine.
-Always have an EpiPen at home, school and everywhere you go.
+Always have two (a second reaction can occur within minutes and/or several hours after the first) epinephrine auto-injector at home, school and everywhere you go.

-- Get a Food Allergy Action Plan (FAAP).
+- Get Food Allergy Action and Anaphylaxis Emergency Care Plan.
 This plan tells everyone what to do in case your child has an allergic reaction.